GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 In this SQL query,
 the `RANGE` clause determines the time window for the `AVG(cpu)` aggregation function, while the `ALIGN` clause sets the alignment time for the time series data.
-For additional details on grouping by time window, please refer to the [Aggregate data by time window](/user-guide/query-data/sql#aggregate-data-by-time-window) document.
+For more information on time window grouping, please refer to the [Aggregate data by time window](/user-guide/query-data/sql#aggregate-data-by-time-window) document.

 The similar query in PromQL would be something like:

 ```promql
 avg_over_time(monitor[1h])
 ```

-To query the last 24 hours of time series data, you need to execute this PromQL with the `start` and `end` parameters of the HTTP API to define the time range.
+To query time series data from the last 24 hours, you need to execute this PromQL, using the `start` and `end` parameters of the HTTP API to define the time range.
 For more information on PromQL, please refer to the [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) document.

 ## Visualize data